 About the Degree Program

-- biology (through the Amgen Biology Program)
+- high school biology (through the Amgen Biology Program)

 Teacher candidates progress through a problem-based, individualized, adaptive curriculum by mastery of core competencies.
 Teacher candidates become eligible for graduation and initial licensure when they demonstrate proficiency in all of the competencies through completion of the challenges, fulfilled requisite clinical experiences, and satisfied Commonwealth of Massachusetts’ initial licensure requirements, including passing the Massachusetts Tests for Educator Licensure (MTEL).